 - Be knowledgeable about University resources and give appropriate and accurate referrals; and

-- Create a schedule that allows for regular and timely student appointments.
+- Maintain an office presence that allows for regular and timely student appointments.

 The Staff & Faculty’s Role in Advisement